 Tech titans, Google and Facebook, have already adopted this best practice.

 By running tests by priority, teams can accelerate their automated test completion time, reduce CPU/Memory/Hardware costs associated with software testing (less CPU, Memory, Parallel Threads, etc.), and achieve a true Shift Left Strategy by tightening the feedback loop between Testing and Development.

 Here’s a way for all teams to adopt the Third Generation of Running Automated Tests by Priority.

-Run your Automated Tests Taster by Priority is Final Jump in Evolution of Automation Testing
+Run your Automated Tests Faster by Priority

 The next hop in the evolution of running your automated tests is here, will you take advantage?